eangele1/Project-Jurassic-Run/README.md

 # Project Jurassic Run

-## High Score

-When running the program, press spacebar to start score.
+When running the program, press spacebar to start the game.

-Press "Q" to stop score.
-Current score will compare to high score and overwrite if high score < current score.
+Requires SFML framework to be installed in order to build the game.

+To install SFML, open the project file.
+Open the included folder with the SFML framworks, select all and drag and drop into the frameworks folder inside the project.

+To build the game, cd the folder of wherever this project is in terminal, then simply type in "make".